 The Monroe Fire Explorer program provides fire service career experiences to young adults of our community.
 It is open to ages 14 thru 20.
 Meetings are currently being held once a month on Tuesdays.
 Explorers are also invited to participate in other department events.
 Uniforms and needed fire gear are issued to the explorers.
 There is no cost to join the program.

 The Monroe Fire Department participates in the Citizens Academy that is hosted through the City of Monroe Human Resources Department.
 This is an eight-week program that looks at roles and function of city departments such as fire, police, finance, energy services, and many more.
-It is open to residents of Monroe and those that work in the City of Monroe.
+It is open to residents of Monroe and those that work in the City of Monroe. ( The 2020 Citizens Academy has been cancelled at this time.)

 Education requests should be made in advance and can be completed by contacting